ugur-akin/coop-starter/README.md

 ## Server

-1. Go into the server director `cd server`
+1. Go into the server directory `cd server`
 2. Run `npm install` to install packages
 3. Create your environment variable (.env) file
 4. Run `npm run dev` to start the server